 This International Workers Day, Milk with Dignity held protests at more than thirty Hannafords across the Northeast, including in South Burlington, where hundreds of supporters marched a mile down a highway to a Hannaford location.
 Hannaford has not yet signed on to Milk With Dignity, but the Migrant Justice campaign continues.

-Charlie Deichman-Caswell ’24 is a photo editor.
+Charlie Deichman-Caswell ’24 (he/him) is a Photo Editor and Contributing Writer.